Note: This blog post was edited and republished. Our toolbox has evolved over the years as we found better ways to get the job done.

 As the owner of a company who has a team that is all over the place, and someone who realizes email is a time-suck, I couldn’t function without it.
 We use the free version of Slack.
 It has become the industry standard – and there are lots of copycats – but there’s only one Slack.

-This is a great way to communicate when “chat” just won’t cut it.
-You can have video conferences – so more of a face to face thing, or you can share your screen.
-So when I want to demonstrate something to someone or a group of someones, we open up a quick GoToMeeting conference and with a click of a button they can see my screen as I describe a problem or a design or a process we need to follow, step by step.
+Video conferencing is the way to go – and recently with the Coronavirus pandemic more and more people are learing about and how to use Zoom.
+Zoom allows you to have video conferences – so more of a face to face thing, or you can share your screen.
+So when I want to demonstrate something to someone or a group of someones, we open up a quick Zoom meeting and with a click of a button they can see my screen as I describe a problem or a design or a process we need to follow, step by step.
 It’s just silly how simple it is.
-And we only use the Free version of this as well – because it’s all we need.
+You can get away with using the free version if most of your calls are 1-on-1 and if group calls are under 40 minutes.

 Additionally, it also records videos.
 This is also great for communicating to the team AND to clients.
-We can show a client exactly how to do something they’re struggling with, or we can show team members exactly how to reproduce a bug or issue.
-We also use Droplr for documenting our internal processes.
+We mostly use it for annotated screenshots – to put an arrow or a box to show what needs to be changed on a website for instance.
+We also use Nimbusr for documenting our internal processes.

 When I was hiring someone to do things like help with social media, design and develop websites with me, or help me write the newsletter, I used Process Street to document what I did.
 There are a million different ways to do something, and no way is necessarily better than another, except that consistency is an absolute must when working with a team.
 I’ve been doing this a long time, so I have a certain way I want things done which is efficient and best helps our clients.
 Process Street helped me document step by step, with images, videos, links, and detailed instructions.
 Then all I do is tell someone to follow the steps and we’re good to go.
 You can also assign the process as a task – something like “every Monday do this process” and the person will be notified and need to check off each step as they do it.
 We don’t use it for that right now, but it’s there.
 This is another tool that has a premium version, but the free version is all we need.
 Get it here.